Zoran Levnaić

-Zoran Levnaić (born 4 April 1987) is a Serbian football manager and former player who is the manager of NOFV-Oberliga Süd side Inter Leipzig.
+Zoran Levnaić (born 4 April 1987) is a Serbian football manager and former player.
 As a player, he spent most of his career playing as a midfielder.

 Playing career

-Levnaić was born in Otočac, Croatia, but began playing football in the youth squads of FK Partizan in Belgrade, Serbia.
+Levnaić was born in Otočac, Croatia, but began playing football in the youth squads of FK Partizan.

 Up to 2010 he played for the Maltese sides of Hibernians, Floriana and Hamrun Spartans.
 In January 2011 he moved to Kuwaiti side Al-Salmiya SC and in August 2011 to Oikonomos Tsaritsani, who were then playing in the Greek Football League 2.